 I recently spent a few days in the Languedoc region of France, mostly relaxing but also exploring the rich cultural heritage of the Pays Cathare, Cathar country.
-It's an evocative place, historically and for religious reasons and I wrote a great deal in my journal about faith and violence.

 During the 12th century a new type of Christianity arose in the region, characterized by simplicity of faith, clothing and way of life.
 The Cathars were opposed to the corruption of the Catholic Church and spread their simple beliefs among the common people, preaching the scripture in local tongue so people could understand and believe.
 They were against violence and had a flat structure where no person was considered above another.

 But the Church couldn't allow such a threat to the established faith.
 Between 1208 and 1321 the Cathars were systematically hunted down and murdered, besieged in the castles of the region, tortured by the Inquisition and burned alive.

 “I sit in the nave, a male quartet sing.
 Their voices resound, praising God, soaring into the vaulted space above.
 They are lit by the sun through stained glass, the blood red of massacred saints, the azure blue of heaven.
 Why do these sounds bring delight to the soul, when the tomb of the mass murderer reminds us of the slaughtered innocents here?
 The veil is ripped wide between heaven and earth in places like this, where death and eternal life struggle for dominance.
 Doves roost in the ancient stone, wings lit by the fragility of candles.
 My vision is blurred by the smoke that carries prayers to heaven, in memory of the final faithful burnt alive at Montsegur.”